-As at December 31, 2022, had prevailing interest rates decreased or increased by 1%, with all other variables held constant, net assets available for benefits would have increased or decreased by approximately \$2,500,000 (2021 - \$1,200,000).
+As at December 31, 2023, had prevailing interest rates decreased or increased by 1%, with all other variables held constant, net assets available for benefits would have increased or decreased by approximately \$1,800,000 (2022 - \$2,500,000).
 In practice, actual results may differ from this sensitivity analysis and the difference could be material.

 Currency risk is the risk that the value of a financial instrument will fluctuate due to changes in foreign currencies.
 The Fund's holdings in foreign currency investments are summarized in Note 2.
-This risk is partially mitigated by the use of foreign exchange forward contracts.
-As at December 31, 2022, the Fund had entered into foreign exchange contracts with notional settlement amounts of \$50,177,967 with settlement dates in March 2023.

-As at December 31, 2022, had the Canadian dollar appreciated or depreciated by 5% relative to other currencies, with all other variables held constant, net assets available for benefits would have decreased or increased, respectively by approximately \$1,600,000 (2021 - \$1,900,000).
+As at December 31, 2023, had the Canadian dollar appreciated or depreciated by 5% relative to other currencies, with all other variables held constant, net assets available for benefits would have decreased or increased, respectively by approximately \$4,200,000 (2022 - \$1,600,000).